claire-guilmette/Json-Notebook-Converter/README.md

     python notebookify.py -j

 ## Git Ignore
 When converting to ipynb, the script saves the notebook as `[filename]_LOCAL.ipynb`, which you can then edit as needed.
-The script saves azure's unused json fields as a separate json file to be reattached when you're done editing.
-You can include the following lines in your `.gitignore` to easily keep these out of the repo:
+If you wish you can include the following line in your `.gitignore` to easily keep these out of the repo:

     *_LOCAL.ipynb

-    *_METADATA.json
+## File Creation
+This util is handy for existing files, but if you want to create a new notebook you should still create and commit it through the Synapse Analytics web editor.
+Synapse tracks a bunch of fields in the metadata that VSCode won't know to populate.